Review: Fujifilm XP70 waterproof camera in Turks & Caicos

 “Where did he go?”
 I asked the boat captain, as I peered at an empty expanse of turquoise water.
 There’s nothing quite as heart-stopping as losing sight of your 9-year-old grandson in the middle of the Atlantic Ocean.

 “There he is.
 Look.
 See his fins?” he answered, pointing to a pair of flippers disappearing under the water’s surface.
-“It looks like he’s removed his lifebelt and is free diving.”
+“It looks like he’s free diving.”

 “I got it,” he shouted, waving the camera in the air.
 “A perfect photo of a pufferfish!”